By Christopher Brown of OCDCarCare.com

 For towel types that don’t tend to get too dirty one wash may be perfect.
 These types include: drying towels, interior towels, or glass towels.

-At minimum, most microfiber towels for dirty tasks, or dedicated towels for compounding and polishing, should be cleaned twice.
+Most microfiber towels for dirty tasks, or dedicated towels for compounding and polishing, should be cleaned twice.
 The first acts as a general pre wash (loosening up) and the second is the deep cleaning wash cycle.

 And, depending if the machine is a high efficiency or front loader, they might even require a third washing.